Why is a Financial Mindset Important?

 However, the crises evolving out of Covid and the responses to it are also providing a much-needed financial wake-up call when it comes to our personal finances.

 Who will take responsibility for our financial future?

 Many people sleepwalk through their finances.
-They live in a world of spending and borrowing-to-spend without a moment’s thought.
-They are oblivious to what they do with their money and how their spending impacts on their future.
-No wonder 85% of the western world need to rely on financial help from the government or family members when they retire.
+They live in a world of spending and borrowing to spend without a moment’s thought.
+They are oblivious to what they do with their money and how their spending impacts their future.
+No wonder 85% of the western world needs to rely on financial help from the government or family members when they retire.

 For many, this current situation has brought home the realisation that if we don’t take responsibility for our financial wellbeing, no one else will.

 As children, our elders told us if we worked hard, did a good job, we would be OK.
 But this is not always the case.
 There are now thousands of hardworking dedicated people out of work.

 Government COVID-related Debts – a ‘long bumpy hard road’ back to recovery